sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * The DPUs would stay power down in dark mode and will not consume power.

 #### 2.1.2 Configuring startup and shutdown
-* The user can use the “config chassis modules startup DPUx”  to power ON a DPU Example: “config chassis modules startup DPU0”
+* The user can use the “config chassis modules startup DPUx”  to power ON a DPU.
+Example: “config chassis modules startup DPU0”
-* The “config chassis modules shutdown DPUx” is used to power OFF a DPU Example: “config chassis modules shutdown DPU0”
+* The “config chassis modules shutdown DPUx” is used to power OFF a DPU.
+Example: “config chassis modules shutdown DPU0”
 * The DPUs are powered down by configuring the admin_status as shown in the schema
 * The config change event handler running on the chassisd of PMON listens to the config change and sets the corresponding switch configDB table and also triggers the module set_admin_state() API.
 * The platform executes the power ON/OFF sequence

 #### config_db.json
 CHASSIS_MODULE table holds the list and configuration of DPU modules in a smartswitch chassis.
-It allows user to administratively bring down a DPU
+It allows user to administratively bring down a DPU.
+The following example assumes four DPUs in the system.
+Unlike the existing modular chassis configuration in a SmartSwitch a DPU module has to be explicitly configured to be "up", otherwise it be configured in the DB to be down as shown in the example.
+The example assumes four DPUs in the system.
 ```
 {
     "CHASSIS_MODULE": {